 Hint: You can copy/paste charts into documents and presentations by right-clicking a chart and choosing Copy image.

-Starting from version 3.0 it is possible to generate simple PDF reports.
+It is possible to generate simple PDF reports in EasyMorph.
 This can be helpful when you need to share results of analysis with people that don't have EasyMorph.

-To design a report go to menu Report on the main toolbar.
-EasyMorph will switch into report designing mode.
-In this mode transformations are not available.
+To design a report go to menu "Report" on the main toolbar.
+EasyMorph will switch into the report design mode.
+In this mode actions are not available.
 You can see tables in their final state, and charts.
-Adjust size and position of charts and tables.
+Adjust the sizes and positions of charts and tables.
 Hide charts and tables that are not needed.
-Add titles, paragraphs of text, and images if necessary.
+Add titles, text, and images if necessary.